COMP2150-24s1/level-design-assessment-Ronitium/README.md

 **Evidence Attached?**
 ![GrammarlyEvidence!](DocImages/GrammarlyEvidence.png)

-**Additional Notes:** I used Grammarly to fix my spelling as I something typed the words wrong.
+**Additional Notes:** I used Grammarly to fix my spelling as I created a typo when typing.
+Grammarly can also assist me with spelling too.